Comprehensive Vet Assistant Program

 What Qualities Do the Best Vet Assistants Have?

-Communication skills are a must.
-Being a people person is also a plus for a couple of reasons.
+Communication skills are a must for vet assistants.
+Being a “people person” is also a plus for a couple of reasons.

-- You’ll be working with and supporting several other staff members.
+You’ll be working with and supporting several other staff members in the veterinary office.
 Being able to work as part of a team is crucial.

-- There are always plenty of high-strung, worried pet parents on any given day.
+There are always plenty of high-strung, worried pet owners on any given day.
 Empathy and good people skills are a must.

-In addition to endurance, vet assistants need to be physically strong.
+Vet assistants need to be physically strong.
 Lifting dogs on and off exam tables is part of the job, but so is hauling heavy bags of food, bedding, kitty litter, and other supplies.
+Each veterinary practice should have its own physical requirements.
+Make sure you know what is expected of you beforehand so you can commit to the level of strength needed.

 Computer skills are a definite plus.
 Vet assistants often perform a lot of clerical work and billing, so it helps to know your way around a Mac or PC.